terrazzoapp/terrazzo/packages/plugin-css/README.md

 ## Usage

 Running `npx co build` with the plugin set up will generate a `tokens/tokens.css` file.
-Simply inspect that, and import where desired and use the [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) as desired ([docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)).
+Inspect that, and import where desired and use the [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) as desired ([docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)).

 ## Config